 FERPA (Student Confidentiality)

 Federal laws govern student privacy and prevent student information from being disclosed.
-This can happen all too easily through student and classroom photographs, and/or a combination of written information in the campaign story, pitch, and description.
+Images from the school, or taken at the school by an employee or agent, and used in a crowdfunding campaign might violate student privacy.
+This scenario can happen all too easily with photographs taken in the classroom, especially when combined with written information in the campaign story, pitch, and description.
 In some cases, this type of posting needs to be reviewed by a district’s safety and security division for the protection of the students and the organizer.

 Personal Collection of Funds

 Funds should never be routed through the personal bank accounts of any district members.
 Donations should always be donated to and collected by the school or district.
 Funds that are collected within personal bank accounts open up accountability issues, and also create tax issues for both the organizer and the donor.
-Public employees (those who work for the school district) are prohibited by law from using their position to obtain funding or donations, and there are limits on the acceptance of gifts.
-A teacher who raises money to purchase supplies for their classroom, or a coach who raises money to purchase new equipment for a team, and collects that money in a personal bank account, can be seen as using their position to solicit funds.
 When donations are made to and collected by an individual, that person is susceptible to taxes, and the donations are not tax-deductible for the donor.

 Accountability of Funds